Istanbul High School

 Istanbul High School (İstanbul Lisesi, Istanbuler Gymnasium), also commonly known as Istanbul Boys' High School (İstanbul Erkek Lisesi, abbreviated İEL), is one of the oldest and internationally renowned high schools of Turkey.
 The school is considered elite among Turkish public high schools.
 Germany recognizes the school as a Deutsche Auslandsschule (German International school).

-İstanbul Erkek Lisesi is located in Cağaloğlu, İstanbul.
+Istanbul High School is located in Cağaloğlu, Istanbul.
 The school has changed several buildings throughout its history.
 Since 1933 the school has used its current building.
-The building was designed by architects Alexander Vallaury and Raimondo D'Aronco and inaugurated in 1882 as the Düyun-u Umumiye (Council of Ottoman Revenues and Debts Administration) Building, which overlooks the entrance to the Bosphorus and the Golden Horn.
+The building was designed by architects Alexander Vallaury and Raimondo D'Aronco and inaugurated in 1882 as the Düyun-u Umumiye (Council of Ottoman Revenues and Debts Administration) building, which overlooks the entrance to the Bosphorus and the Golden Horn.
 A new building adjacent to the main historical building was inaugurated in 1984, providing new boarding and sports facilities.
 The primary languages of instruction are Turkish and German.
 The secondary foreign language of instruction is English.

 Overview

-As a state school, admissions to İstanbul Erkek Lisesi are through the Secondary Education Institutions Transition Exams (LGS), the central state school examination. İstanbul Erkek Lisesi is one of the most difficult schools to enter of all the 400 Anadolu Lisesis (special state secondary schools) in the country.
-Admission to the İstanbul Erkek Lisesi requires a tough competition, since only 180 students out of 1,400,000 applicants can make it through every year, and İstanbul Erkek Lisesi is usually among the first choices of best ranked students along with Galatasaray High School and .The school usually accepts students from the top 600 in Turkey.
+As a state school, admissions to Istanbul High School are through the Secondary Education Institutions Transition Exams (LGS), the central state school examination.
+Istanbul High School is one of the most difficult schools to enter of all the 400 Anadolu Lisesis (special state secondary schools) in the country.
+Admission to the Istanbul High School requires a tough competition, since only 180 students out of 1,400,000 applicants can make it through every year, and Istanbul High School is usually among the first choices of best ranked students along with Galatasaray High School.The school usually accepts students from the top 600 in Turkey.

 The school offers a tuition-free, high level education, providing voluntary boarding possibilities, and as such, draws a diverse group of students from all over Turkey, including students who cannot afford private education.
 The academic program enables students to pursue academic excellence and acquire fluency and literacy in German and Turkish.